SHARE:

 • Multiple users and cards: Fintechs and digital banks often offer virtual or physical debit cards with built-in spending controls and payment tracking.

-• FDIC insurance: Chartered bank deposits are insured by the Federal Deposit Insurance Corporation up to $250,000.
-If your business checking account is with a chartered bank, or a fintech company that offers banking services through a chartered bank partner, then your funds will be protected.
+• FDIC insurance: Chartered bank deposits are insured by the Federal Deposit Insurance Corporation up to $250,000, and credit union deposits are insured by the National Credit Union Administration up to $250,000.
+If your business checking account is with a chartered bank, or a fintech company that offers banking services through a chartered partner bank, then your funds will be protected.
 Some fintechs have expanded FDIC coverage by partnering with a network of Member FDIC banks to multiply the $250,000 and offer up to $3 million or more in FDIC insurance.

 • Fraud protection and security features: Hacking and social engineering scams can be devastating for your business or employees.
 Thankfully, almost all business checking accounts offer authorization controls, encrypted transactions, biometrics, and multi-factor authentication.